getcarina/getcarina.com/_tutorials/load-docker-environment-on-mac.md

 ---
-title: Load a Docker environment from the command-line on Mac OS X
+title: Load a Docker environment from the command line on Mac OS X
 author: Carolyn Van Slyck <carolyn.vanslyck@rackspace.com>
 date: 2015-09-30
 permalink: docs/tutorials/load-docker-environment-on-mac/
-description: Learn to load a Docker environment on Mac OS X, so that you can work with Docker from the command-line
+description: Learn how to load a Docker environment on Mac OS X, so that you can work with Docker from the command line
 docker-versions:
   - 1.8.2
 topics: